Camp Pendleton bison herd: History and ecology

 The bison are attracted to the so-called "impact areas" where live-fire exercises are conducted and thus the bison regularly disrupt planned training.
 When the bison wander onto USMC firing ranges, air horns are used to disperse them peacefully.
 If that does not work, training exercises are suspended until the bison move to safety, out of the line of fire.
 One bison may have died from eating a jagged piece of metal, probably a bullet.
-Bison with apparent leg injuries may have stepped on unexploded ordnance but there's no clear evidence either proving or disproving that hypothesis.
+Some bison have also been seen with leg injuries, possibly from unexploded ordnance.
 Camp Pendleton bison have also been killed in vehicle collisions.
 The base subsequently posted "bison crossing" warning signs (some of which were quickly stolen and had to be replaced with less-desirable versions).
-The bison otherwise have no natural predators on the base; the California grizzly was extirpated many decades past, black bears are very rare visitors, and animals like bobcats and coyotes do not mess with bison.
+The bison otherwise have no natural predators on the base; the California grizzly was extirpated many decades past, black bears are very rare visitors, and animals like bobcats and coyotes do not interact with bison.

 The bison are an introduced species.
 Plains bison were not historically resident in California, but did range into similarly arid Arizona and New Mexico.

 There are also bison herds at two Canadian military installations, Camp Wainwright and Primrose Lake Air Weapons Range.